 In the world of retail, Sears Holdings is an appliance giant.
 In addition to home appliances, the company is a leading retailer of tools, as well as lawn and garden, fitness, and automotive repair equipment.
-With about 1,870 retail stores in the US and Canada, Sears Holdings operates through subsidiaries, including Sears, Roebuck and Co. and Kmart.
-Sears Holdings has reduced its once majority stake in Sears Canada to just 12% through a partial spin off and rights offering as it seeks to raise cash.
-Sears Holdings was created in 2005 as a result of the $11.9 billion mega-merger of Sears and struggling Kmart masterminded by chairman and CEO Edward Lampert.
-Lampert owns a majority stake in the company.
+With roughly 1,700 retail stores across the US, Sears Holdings operates through subsidiaries Sears, Roebuck and Co. and Kmart, offering proprietary Sears brands including Kenmore, Craftsman, and DieHard.
+Beyond retail, Sears Holdings is the largest provider of home installation and product repair services in the US.
+In 2014, Sears Holdings spun off Lands' End and reduced its once majority stake in Sears Canada to just 12% as it sought to raise cash to overcome struggling store sales.

 Chairman Lampert added the CEO title in February 2013 when Louis D'Ambrosio stepped down due to health issues in his family.
 D'Ambrosio became the chief executive of Sears Holdings in February 2011.